 A student shall not verbally threaten and/or intimidate teachers, administrators, bus drivers, other school personnel, other students, or persons attending school-related functions, with or without the use of physical contact; shall not attempt to hurt any such persons without physical contact; and shall not engage in verbal altercations and/or actions which cause such persons to be in reasonable fear of immediate bodily harm.

 Penalty may range from in-school suspension to expulsion.
-A Local Formal Hearing must be held when the verbal threat is a threat to life, when the verbal threat is directed to a person expected to testify in a hearing, or when the verbal threat is directed to a school employee.
-If found guilty at the Local Formal Hearing, the student is suspended for up to 10 school days and is referred to the Student Evidentiary Hearing Committee, which may impose long-term suspension or expulsion, and/or make a referral to an alternative school.
+A Formal Hearing must be held when the verbal threat is a threat to life, when the verbal threat is directed to a person expected to testify in a hearing, or when the verbal threat is directed to a school employee.
+If found guilty at the Formal Hearing, the student is suspended for up to ten (10) school days and is referred to the Student Evidentiary Hearing Committee, which may impose long-term suspension or expulsion, and/or make a referral to an alternative school.

 4.7.2.
 Simple Battery